 “Of course there is.”

-So I explained that is a Japanese import.
+So I explained that it's a Japanese import.
 There is a European equivalent base model but it doesn't have any of the features that meet our requirements.
 The difference is huge.
 Otherwise we'd have bought the EU/UK version in the first place.

 “Well why don't you just get the European equivalent?”